 Strange-New Familiar Waters

-The Wooster Group sails again
+The Wooster Group sails again with North Atlantic.

 On The Performance Garage's humongous raised stage, raked at a precarious 45 degrees, military-garbed actors clamber up and slide down with martial precision.
 Welcome to The Wooster Group's re-work-in-progress of North Atlantic, originally developed in 1983 in collaboration with a couple of Dutch theatre companies in Holland and previously performed here in 1983 and 1988.
 Loosely defined, North Atlantic is about the oxymoronic concept of "military intelligence", and was written during the cold war, when no one knew how it might end.
 So now that the cold war is over, the Group asks the not-so rhetorical question: Is anything different?

 The company, notoriously press-shy, constantly revisits earlier works in keeping with their credo that their pieces are never really finished.
 To that end, press liason/director of development Richard Kimmel explains that the Group rehearses before every show.
 (Kimmel, the only Woosterite available for interview, supplied both biographical and archival material for this article.)